 There is undoubted snack food comfort in dunking hot cutlet in spicy green chutney.
 On certain evenings a bowl full of cutlet paired with a refreshing dip and a glass of chilled beer is all you need to compensate for a mundane day.

 Masoor Dal Cutlet is prepared with pink lentils, hence making it a fantastic gluten-free appetizer choice.
 These Masor Dal Cutlets become our in-house special party appetizer since New Year eve’s get together.
 That was the first time I tried the recipe inherited from a distant aunt.
 No doubt it stole the limelight from the dinner table.
-The bold dhaniya – pudina chutney (coriander and mint chutney) was the perfect choice of accompaniment for the Masor Dal Cutlet.
+The bold dhaniya – pudina chutney (coriander and mint chutney) was the perfect choice of accompaniment for these gluten-free masoor dal cutlet.